linuxuxs/linuxuxs/README.md

 Jesus **is** the King.

-👯 I’m looking to collaborate!
-You can contact me via my gmail.
+👯 I’m always looking to collaborate!

 # **ABOUT ME**